mac-can/mac-can.github.io/_pages/wrapper/api/canapi-v3.md

 | [PCAN-USB Interfaces](/wrapper/PCANBasic/) | :x: | :heavy_check_mark: | :heavy_check_mark: |

 _<sup>*)</sup> The wrapper API is included in the SDK of the driver library._

-### Dual-License

-This work is dual-licensed under the terms of the BSD 2-Clause "Simplified" License and under the terms of the GNU General Public License v3.0 (or any later version).
-You can choose between one of them if you use this work in whole or in part.